Abdulrahman-tech/Abdulrahman-tech/README.md

 - 👋 Hi, I’m @Abdulrahman-tech
-- 👀 I’m interested in building mobile applications
+- 👀 I’m interested in building models
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently Machine Learning
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me , you can reach me through email, abdullateef925@gmail.com